Siberian Husky: Traditional use and other activities

 Originally, huskies were used as sled dogs in the polar regions.
 One can differentiate huskies from other dog types by their fast pulling-style.
 Modern racing huskies (also known as Alaskan huskies) represent an ever-changing crossbreed of the fastest dogs.
 Humans use huskies in sled-dog racing.
-Various companies]have marketed tourist treks with dog sledges for adventure travelers in snow regions.
+Various companies have marketed tourist treks with dog sledges for adventure travelers in snow regions.
 Huskies are also kept as pets, and groups work to find new pet homes for retired racing and adventure-trekking dogs.

-Many huskies, especially Siberian Huskies, are considered “working dogs” and often are high energy.
+Many huskies, especially Siberian Huskies, are considered working dogs and are often high-energy.
 Exercise is extremely important for the physical and mental health of these kinds of dogs and it can also prompt a strong bond between the owner and dog.
 Since many owners now have huskies as pets in settings that are not ideal for sledding, other activities have been found that are good for the dog and fun for the owner.